Texting While Driving Accident Lawyers

-At Simmons and Fletcher, P.C., our texting and driving accident lawyers are here to help victims injured in crashes caused by distracted drivers.
+At Simmons and Fletcher, P.C., our texting while driving accident lawyers are here to help victims injured in crashes caused by distracted drivers.
 Texas law prohibits drivers from reading, writing, or sending an electronic message on a mobile/cellular device unless the vehicle is at a complete stop.
+If you have been the victim of a texting and driving accident, call us for a free consultation at 1-800-298-0111.

-Texting and driving is a major cause of automobile accidents in Texas.
-In 2018, there were 95,572 auto collisions caused by driver distraction, inattention, or cell phone use according to TxDOT.
-This resulted in the death of 394 people and another 2340 serious injuries.
+In 2019, there were 97,853 auto collisions caused by driver distraction, inattention, or cell phone use according to TxDOT.
+This is up from 95,572 a year prior.
+This resulted in the death of 378 people in Texas and another 2500 serious injuries.
+Thus, texting while driving is a major cause of automobile accidents in Texas.

 Texting and Driving – It’s Not Just Kids